0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/neodyme.io - HTML to PDF Renderer A Tale of Local File Access and Shellcode Execution.md

   - readwise/articles
 url: https://neodyme.io/en/blog/html_renderer_to_rce/#tldr?__readwiseLocation=
 date: 2025-05-08
-summary: A recent exploration of an HTML to PDF renderer revealed it was using an outdated version of Chromium, which allowed for remote code execution.
-By exploiting vulnerabilities in this version, the researchers demonstrated how server-side XSS could lead to severe security risks, including unauthorized file access.
-This case highlights the importance of thorough security testing and the need to treat all user inputs with caution.
 ---
 # HTML to PDF Renderer: A Tale of Local File Access and Shellcode Execution